One Fund

 Where did this idea come from?

-In Fall 2023, the Elders announced they would revisit our finances at the end of Q2 this year and make any necessary adjustments.
-In July and August, the Executive Finance Team did that, and this shift to One Fund is a needed change.
-Currently, our general fund contributions are approximately $150,000 short of budget.
-However, we have fully funded many local and global missions efforts through 2025.
+In the Fall of 2023, the Elders announced they would revisit our finances at the end of Q2 of 2024.
+We would then make any necessary adjustments.
+In July and August of 2024, the Executive Finance Team did that, and the shift to One Fund emerged as a needed change.

 Why now?